-The Board of Directors has appointed an Audit Committee presently composed of the three independent directors, Dr. Davis and Messrs.
-Dobbs and Harvey, who each served on the committee during 2010.
+The Board of Directors has appointed an Audit Committee presently composed of the four independent directors, Dr. Davis and Messrs.
+Couch, Dobbs and Harvey.
+Dr. Davis and Messrs.
+Dobbs and Harvey served on the Audit Committee during 2011.
+Mr. Couch was appointed to the Board of Directors on July 26, 2011 and to the Audit Committee on February 6, 2012.
 Each of the directors is independent as defined in the NASDAQ rules.
 The Board of Directors has determined that Mr. Harvey is an "audit committee financial expert" (as defined in Item 407 of Regulation S-K under the Securities Act).

-The Audit Committee's responsibility is one of oversight as set forth in its charter, which is available on our web site at www.AGNC.com.
+The Audit Committee's responsibility is one of oversight as set forth in its charter, which is available in the Investor Relations section of our web site at www.AGNC.com.
 It is not the duty of the Audit Committee to prepare our financial statements, to plan or conduct audits or to determine that our financial statements are complete and accurate and are in accordance with generally accepted accounting principles.
 Our management is responsible for preparing our financial statements and for maintaining internal controls.
 The independent auditors are responsible for auditing the financial statements and for expressing an opinion as to whether those audited financial statements fairly present our financial position, results of operations and cash flows in conformity with generally accepted accounting principles.

-The Audit Committee has reviewed and discussed our audited financial statements with management and with Ernst & Young LLP, our independent auditors for 2010.
+The Audit Committee has reviewed and discussed our audited financial statements with management and with Ernst & Young LLP, our independent auditors for 2011.